 Jaime Davis, Associate Director, M&T Program

 Jaime is the Associate Director for the Jerome Fisher Program in Management and Technology.
 In this role, she acts as a liaison between M&T alumni and current and prospective students, implementing a number of programming initiatives to keep M&T's connected.
+She is the point person for all M&T recruiting opportunities.
 In addition, Jaime provides information about M&T to countless prospective students and their families.
 Jaime graduated from Temple University with a Bachelor of Arts in Film and Media Arts.
 She also holds a Master of Science in Higher Education Administration & Leadership from Drexel University.

 Email Jaime Davis at email@example.com for more program information or if you're interested in recruiting M&T students and/or alumni.